Comprehensive Phenomenology of the Dirac Scotogenic Model: Novel Low Mass Dark Matter: Conclusions

-We have thoroughly analysed the phenomenology of the Dirac scotogenic model, including neutrino masses and mixing, DM relic abundance, stability of the electroweak vacuum, charged lepton flavor violation and collider constraints.
+We have thoroughly analysed the phenomenology of the Dirac scotogenic model, including neutrino masses and mixing, DM relic abundance, stability of the electroweak vacuum, charged lepton flavor violation, and collider constraints.
 When the DM is either the doublet scalar or the fermion, the cLFV rates may fall within the sensitivity of future experimental searches, offering promising prospects for detection.
-An important feature of the model is that, compared to the Majorana scotogenic case, new DM mass ranges are feasible due to the presence of the singlet scalar state and its contribution through co-annihliation channels.
+An important feature of the model is that, compared to the Majorana scotogenic case, new DM mass ranges are feasible due to the presence of the singlet scalar state and its contribution through co-annihilation channels.

-For the doublet scalar DM case two distinct mass regions are viable: a low mass region near half Higgs mass and a medium mass region just above the top quark mass.
-In the singlet scalar DM case, if we only consider the annihilation channels, the DM mass is restricted to be either around half the Higgs mass or it is heavy enough ($\gtrsim 3.5$ TeV) that it escapes from direct detection bounds from current experiments.
-If we take the preliminary 2024 LZ results also into account then this heavy mass region will also get ruled out.
-However, an alternative exists if the mass of the singlet scalar DM is close to the mass of the doublet scalar or fermion, in which case the co-annihilation channels become important, opening up a wide lower mass parameter space.
+For the doublet scalar DM case two distinct mass regions are viable: a low-mass region near half the Higgs mass and a medium mass region just above the top quark mass.
+In the singlet scalar DM case, if we only consider the annihilation channels, the DM mass is restricted to either around half the Higgs mass or heavy enough ($\gtrsim 3.5$ TeV) that it escapes from direct detection bounds from current experiments.
+If we take the preliminary 2024 LZ results also into account then this heavy mass region will also be ruled out.
+However, an alternative exists if the mass of the singlet scalar DM is close to the mass of the doublet scalar or fermion, in which case the co-annihilation channels become important, opening up a wide low-mass parameter space.
 This is a unique feature of the Dirac Scotogenic model not shared by other simple Higgs portal scalar DM models.
 Finally, we have also studied the fermionic DM case.
-Again, in this case a wide range of viable parameter space is allowed by considering co-annihilation channels involving dark scalars.
+Again, in this case, a wide range of viable parameter space is allowed by considering co-annihilation channels involving dark scalars.

 \FloatBarrier